 What we got was a colorful A, and an even more colorful M. I didn't manage to take a photo of the letters, but it's easy to imagine.
 Afterwards, a friend of his got a beautiful blue letter T.

 And those of you who have kids around the age for writing and reading, go use this as a kickoff exercise to start the new school year.
 Make colorful letters out of rainbow pebbles.
 A fun outdoor activity for kids for the summer!

-If your kids love spending time outdoors (and you want to save yourself cleaning after kids' have finished painting pebbles, stones, and gravel - you'll love this other kids activity we tried out in our backyard this spring: making beautiful natural paintbrushes.
+If your kids love spending time outdoors - and you want to save yourself cleaning after kids' have finished painting pebbles, stones, and gravel - you'll love this other kids activity we tried out in our backyard last spring: making beautiful natural paintbrushes.
 Look how lovely they have turned out!